The Zotero Data Directory

 If you open Zotero to find your library blank or missing lots of data, there are a few main possibilities:

-To determine what happened to your data on this computer, first locate your current Zotero data directory by going to the Advanced → Files and Folders pane of the Zotero preferences and using the “Show Data Directory” button.
+To determine what happened to your data on this computer, first locate your current Zotero data directory by going to the Advanced → Files and Folders section of the Zotero settings and using the “Show Data Directory” button.
 Take note of the names, sizes, and dates of the files beginning with “zotero.sqlite” in this folder, which are your Zotero database (zotero.sqlite) and automatic database backups (*.bak).
 An empty Zotero database will be either approximately 1 MB (~1,000 KB) or 5 MB.

 If you see only 1 MB or 5 MB zotero.sqlite files, look in the 'storage' folder, if one exists, for folders with dates corresponding with your previous usage of Zotero.

-- If this isn't the location you were expecting to be using, or if you don't see a 'storage' folder or it's empty, you'll need to locate your previous data directory on this computer.
-Once you find it, either select that data directory from the Zotero preferences or, with Zotero closed, rename the current directory (e.g., to “Zotero-Old”) and move your desired Zotero directory to the specified location.
+• If this isn't the location you were expecting to be using, or if you don't see a 'storage' folder or it's empty, you'll need to locate your previous data directory on this computer.
+Once you find it, either select that data directory from the Zotero settings or, with Zotero closed, rename the current directory (e.g., to “Zotero-Old”) and move your desired Zotero directory to the specified location.
 If you're not sure where your most recent Zotero data is located, look for versions of zotero.sqlite or zotero.sqlite.bak larger than 5 MB with appropriate modification times stored elsewhere on your computer and look at the dates of the folders within the 'storage' folder.

 If you've gone through these steps and aren't sure what to do, post to the Zotero Forums with the following info: